 - Some ISDN faults can take up to 72 hours to repair.

-A Word of Caution: The Phase out of ISDN
+A Word of Caution: BT ISDN Switch Off

-This means you can still utilise ISDN phone lines but after 2020, you’d want to start looking seriously at switching to alternative, especially if you have plans to grow.
+This means you can still use ISDN phone lines until September 2023 but since it is out-dated technology, it is worth looking at alternatives, now, especially if you have plans to grow.

 A number of years ago, something similar happened when SDSL was switched off.